American, BA Warned By EU Over Proposed Tie-Up

 "What happens in these alliances is that the parties agree to jointly serve destinations, so for example offering one flight instead of three.
 Their argument would be that this is not restrictive and this creates efficiencies," he said.

 "It appears that the Commission has so far not been convinced that the efficiencies are great," Bechtold said.
-He said allowing rivals to offer a similar service or join their bonus programs and giving up airport slots may address competition concerns.
+He said allowing rivals to offer a similar service or join their bonus programmes and giving up airport slots may address competition concerns.

 British Airways, American and Iberia said they were ready to cooperate with the Commission and look for remedies.